brehaut/manticore/README.md

 	and additional querying is needed for prepping the domain of the search.
  * There is exactly zero UI.

+You will need typescript and make installed to build this project:

+    $ make

+will compile the typescript source and move it and other resources into the `target` directory ready for deployment.

 ## Thanks

 William Byrd provided feedback and revision to a very early draft of this program.
 While none of that code has survived into the current version, the changes made were enlightening and pushed forward my understanding of logic programming greatly.